When it comes to drying material exiting a centrifuge, rotary dryers provide a reliable and consistent drying solution.

 Since materials exiting the centrifuge are often in the form of a cake, knockers are a common addition to rotary dryers.
 A combustion chamber may be used in cases where product quality is important and therefore, direct flame contact is undesirable.

-3D Model of a Direct FEECO Rotary Dryer with Combustion Chamber
+Direct Rotary Dryer with Combustion Chamber

 Evaluating Centrifuged Materials for Drying